 In 2014, SJA students, faculty and staff participated in the Hour of Code, receiving a $5,000 grant from the Supriya Jindal Foundation for Louisiana’s Children.
 SJA won the high school award for the highest percentage of student participation in event.
 SJA’s “Whole School” effort was one of nearly 43,000 Hour of Code computer-programming initiatives held around the world during Computer Science Education Week.

-St. Joseph’s Academy has competed in the last three Shell STEM Showdown events, capturing first place in the 2015 and 2016 competitions.
-This year, the SJA team brought home a $3,500 award to enhance our STEM curriculum.
-The annual contest is part of the Great Minds in STEM program, which brings high school freshmen and sophomores together with college captains who are majoring in a STEM field.
+St. Joseph’s Academy enjoys great success in the Shell STEM Showdown, part of the Great Minds in STEM program.
+High school freshmen and sophomores come together each year with college captains who are majoring in a STEM field.